Gorilla Glass Manufacturing Process

 In the world of mobile devices, Gorilla Glass is a scratch-resistant and long-lasting glass product manufactured by Corning that is used to protect the displays of tablets, smartphones, and other portable electronic devices.
 Touch screen technologies may be used with the glass since it is lightweight, robust, and compatible with them.
 Because of its robustness, Gorilla Glass may be used to create displays that are very thin.

-Touch screen technology in fast few years has grown drastically in various applications, in order to overcome the difficulties faced by the touch screen; a new frontier technology has to take its part to revitalize the use of touch screen.
-In this counterpart gorilla glass has thrown a flash light focus on touch screen technology.
-Gorilla Glass has taken an apt plays in touchscreen technology.
-This scratch repellent glass is used to form touchscreen panel for portable gadgets like ATM machines, android mobile phones, tablets, personal computers and MP3 Players.
+Touch screen technology in last few years has grown drastically in various applications, in order to overcome the difficulties faced by the touch screen; a new frontier technology has to take its part to revitalize the use of touch screens.
+In this counterpart, Gorilla Glass has thrown a flashlight focus on touch screen technology.
+Gorilla Glass has taken an apt play in touchscreen technology.
+This scratch-repellent glass is used to form touchscreen panels for portable gadgets like ATM machines, android mobile phones, tablets, personal computers, and MP3 Players.
 It’s designed to protect display screens from scratches, sticky oils, fractures, etc,.

 Process 1: Melting the glass